Pittsburgh International Airport: Terminal

+All international arrivals, except for cities with United States border preclearance, pass through Concourse C. American Airlines has an Admirals Club on the mezzanine level of the Airside Terminal.
+The Club Lounge opened in October 2017 in Concourse C across from gate C-52 near the center core and was renovated and expanded in 2019.
+The airport also operates a free lounge for active duty military and veterans in Concourse C.

 There is an AirMall in the airside terminal, operated by Fraport, with numerous retail stores and restaurants.
 It was one of the first of its kind in an airport and paved the way for similar shopping experiences at other airports.
 Tenants in the airport are required to charge the same amount as they do at non-airport locations.
 Before 9/11, anyone could shop in the airport, but it was closed to non-travelers after 9/11.
-In 2017, the AirMall was reopened to non-travelers who obtained a free access pass from the airport.
+In 2017, the AirMall was reopened to non-travelers who obtained a free access pass from the airport, but this access is temporarily suspended.